memento-ai/Memento/packages/function-calling/README.md

 - Validate extracted function calls against registered function schemas
 - Execute multiple function calls in sequence, handling both synchronous and asynchronous functions
 - Handle function errors and results
+- Support for various types of functions including database queries, file operations, and system utilities

 ## Usage and Examples

 ### Registering Functions
 To register a new function, import the `registerFunction` function from the `functionRegistry` module and provide a `FunctionConfig` object: